Tuesday, July 08, 2008

 Nature is a powerful teacher, and I encourage you to take time by yourself on a regular basis to be in someplace that nurtures your soul and allows that inner monkeymind to settle down.
 When you let go, for a short while, of the daily to do list, and the thoughts about what you should do, and what you wished you had done, a deeper wisdom has room to rise up and be recognized.

 In our workshops, we are not always able to provide people the opportunity to be in nature, but we always provide time for one form or another or a short Edgewalker Quest.
-In London we will be offering a 2 day workshop on November 1-2.
-(See details on the Edgewalker website.)
+In London I facilitated an Edgewalker retreat (See details on the Edgewalker website.)
 In this workshop, participants will have the opportunity to walk through the city while holding a questions in their hearts and minds about their own leading edge.
 They will be asked to look for signs and metaphors as they walk through the city, basically becoming urban shamans.

 A new kind of human is emerging on the planet today; one that would prefer to build bridges rather than walls.
 One that sees all the people on Earth as brothers and sisters.
 One that wants to live by deeper values and create sustainability for organizations, cultures, and all sentient beings.
 These Edgewalkers do not think of themselves as Spanish or Chinese or American, they think of themselves as Global Spiritual Citizens.